Adaptive functional principal components analysis: Methodology

 when $u\leq t\leq v$ lie in a small neighborhood of $t$.
 The formal definition behind \eqref{eq:def_lr1x} is provided in Section~\ref{sec:def_loc_reg_x}.
+A similar notion, called local intrinsic stationarity, was proposed by \cite{hsing2016}.
 The function $H$ provides the local Hölder exponent, while the function $L$ gives the local Hölder constant.
 They are both allowed to depend on $t$ in order to allow for curves with general patterns, in particular with varying regularity over $\mathcal T$.
 The function $H$ is also connected to the rate of decay of eigenvalues.
 For illustration, consider $H\in(0,1)$ is constant.
 If, for some $1<\nu <3$, the eigenvalues $\lambda_j$ have polynomial decrease rate $\lambda_j \sim j^{-\nu}$, $j\geq 1$, then, under mild conditions, $H$ is constant and equal to $(\nu-1)/2$.
 For instance, for the Brownian motion $H \equiv 0.5$ and $\nu = 2$.
 However, our framework is more general as we do not impose specific rates of decrease for the eigenvalues.

 We show that if $H$ and $L$ are given, sharp bounds for the risk of kernel-based estimates of the eigenvalues and eigenfunctions can be derived.
 Replacing $H$ and $L$ by their nonparametric estimates in the risk bound of an eigen-element, yields an easy to minimize criterion in order to obtain a data-driven bandwidth adapted to the eigen-element.
 Building the covariance estimate $\widehat{\Gamma}$ as in \eqref{cov_est_corr} below with this bandwidth, yields the eigen-element optimal estimate.